 Pets can provide you companionship no matter where you go.
 You won’t feel quite so alone having them with you in your new “home.”
 Coming back to an empty home can make the loneliness worse, but having a pet there waiting can make a huge difference.
 Having a pet on assignment can change the way you have to travel and look for housing.
 There are numerous articles on these topics on the TGN website.
 Our Facebook network group is also a great place to look for tips and tricks on traveling and housing with pets.

 Join a gym:

 With today’s technology, staying in touch with loved ones while on assignment is much easier than ever!
 Our cell phones now allow us to make video calls.
-If that won’t work for you there are numerous ways using different apps or programs like Skype.
-While it may not be the same as seeing them in person it will definitely help you feel closer to them and avoid travel nursing loneliness.
+If that won’t work for you, there are numerous ways to use different apps or programs like Skype.
+While it may not be the same as seeing them in person, it will definitely help you feel closer to them and avoid travel nursing loneliness.

 Explore your new temporary city.
-Getting out and exploring your new area is a great way to get out and you may meet some friends along the way as well.
-A lot of cities and business offer events to bring people together.
+Getting out and exploring your new area is a great way to get out, and you may meet some friends along the way as well.
+A lot of cities and businesses offer events to bring people together.
 Facebook is a great place to look for events happening around you.
 You can also ask your co-workers for ideas on what to do.